Default nominal accounts

 When you first set up Sage 200, you will have created the majority of your nominal accounts and specified the defaults as part of the configuration process.
 However as your business grows, you may need to change these accounts.

-How default nominal accounts are applied to transactions
+How default nominal accounts are applied

 • To post transactions automatically for some Sage 200 processes.